“Facts and fancy” by Dr Jennifer Minter (English Works articles)

 The three “classical unities”

-The Aristotelian unities or three unities are rules for frama derived from a passage in Aristotle’s Poetics.
+The Aristotelian unities or three unities are dramatic rules as outlined in Aristotle’s Poetics.
 They involve: the unity of action: a play should have one main action that it follows, with no or few subplots; the unity of place: a play should cover a single physical space; and the unity of time: the action in a play should take place over no more than 24 hours.

 Rose uses the three unities of setting, plot and time, to accentuate the fragility of the system and to focus the audience’s attention on the deliberation process itself and the interaction among the jurors.